 In the UK, ticks are mainly an annoyance.
 But abroad, well there they may carry some very nasty diseases.
 If you are thinking of taking your dog to the continent, please read the advice on the government website first or speak to your vet.

-Occasionally, ticks can be responsible for spreading “Lyme Disease” in the UK – this causes a lameness and high temperature condition which can be quite difficult to both diagnose and to treat.
+Occasionally, ticks can be responsible for spreading “Lyme Disease” in the UK – this causes lameness and high-temperature conditions which can be quite difficult to both diagnose and to treat.

 There are a whole group of bacterial diseases affecting the skin.
 In simple terms, such diseases vary with the type of organism involved, and how deep the infection penetrates within the skin.